 I graduated with a bachelor's degree in Biochemistry from the University of Cape Coast, Ghana in 2019 and a master’s degree in food science and technology with a specialization in Bioinformatics from the University of Nebraska in 2023.

 I began my academic journey with a bachelor's degree in Agricultural Science from V.N.M.K.V, India.
 During my undergraduate years, what intrigued me most was demonstrating and learning techniques directly from farmers.
-This interaction deeply influenced my subsequent endeavours.
+This interaction deeply influenced my subsequent endeavors.
 Shortly after graduating, I contributed as a Research Assistant at the Central Tobacco Research Institute - ICAR, where I was involved in a project developing an online fertilizer recommendation system for India's tobacco-growing soils.

 I graduated with a BSc in Biotechnology and, minor in entrepreneurship from University of Tehran, Iran.